organix/uFork/ufork-wasm/vm.md

 type/proc | head/car | tail/cdr | link/next

-The integers in each field carry a _type tag_ in their 4 most-significant bits (MSBs).
+The integers in each field carry a _type tag_ in their 3 most-significant bits (MSBs).
 The 1st MSB is {0=indirect-reference, 1=direct-value}.
 The 2nd MSB is {0=transparent, 1=opaque}.
 The 3rd MSB is {0=immutable, 1=mutable}.
-The 4th MSB is reserved for a garbage-collection phase/generation marker.
 The resulting type-heirarchy looks like this:

 ```